MT0814/Project2-Chef-Recipe/README.md

 WHEN I click the login button
 THEN it pops up a login form
-WHEN I click your recipe button and I have not logged in THEN it pops up an alert "Please log in to add your recipe" WHEN I logged in
+WHEN I click your recipe button and I have not logged in THEN it pops up an alert "Log in please"
+WHEN I logged in
 THEN it shows the recipes I created
 WHEN I click the contact button